hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 <p class="meta">07 July 2014 &#8211; Karelia</p>

-*After publication of first two posts, some readers complains that all samples are too artifical and don't show any advantages of monads.
-This post is an attempt to resolve that issue.
-We will discuss a real world problem and will use manads to solve it.*

 Sometimes in applications we need to use long running workflows.
 Workflow execution can take a lot of time and has asynchronous nature.
 For an example: after document creation we must send email to a manager with a link to a page for document publication.
 This is a very simple example, in real world apps workflows could be very complicated.
 Typical case is an internet store and workflow of purchase of goods.
 We have some ready to use solutions like Microsoft Workflow Foundation.
 But for some applications it is an overkill.
 Often we don't want to allow users to create and edit workflows and want to use very simple(for developers) solutions with all the power of static type checking.
-Lets write a requirments list.
+Lets write a requirements list.

 1. Workflow description should looks like a plain c# function.
-2. Workflow is a composition of activities and oother workflows.
+2. Workflow is a composition of activities and other workflows.
 3. Activity describes what should be done in therms of domain model and should be represented as a POCO class.
 4. Workflow execution and translation of activities to a real code should not be done by a workflow but by some executor entity which is orthogonal to workflows.
-5. Workflow serialization should be easy and without black magic like serialization of expression trees and enumerators.
+5. Workflow serialisation should be easy and without black magic like serialisation of expression trees and enumerators.
 6. Ability to see current workflow state and all results of executed activities.
 7. Ability to extend workflow engine by other features like timeouts, last activity undo and so on.